AshutoshanandSinha/imagenet1k-resnet50/README.md

 # ResNet50 ImageNet-1K Classifier

-This repository contains a PyTorch implementation of ResNet50 for training on the ImageNet-1K dataset (ILSVRC2012).
+This repository contains a PyTorch implementation of ResNet50 for training on the ImageNet-1K dataset (ILSVRC2012), targeting 70% top-1 accuracy.
 It includes support for both full dataset training and subset training for faster experimentation.

 ## Project Structure